 Date: 2016-07-28

-Dear Mayor Soglin,
+Dear Mayor,

 The Institute of Electrical and Electronics Engineers (IEEE) 802 LAN/MAN Standards Committee (LMSC) thanks you for your recent letter to The Third Generation Partnership Project (3GPP) on the importance of 802.11 Wireless Local Area Networks (Wi-Fi) to the city’s wireless infrastructure investments.
 As you know, IEEE is the world’s largest technical professional organization dedicated to advancing technology for humanity.
 IEEE 802 has deep expertise in the development of a variety of technology standards, including 802.11, which is designed to use and share unlicensed spectrum.
 Your interest in coexistence between Unlicensed LTE and Wi-Fi is both important and timely.